bardusco/opencode-conductor-bridge/README.md

 [![License](https://img.shields.io/github/license/bardusco/opencode-conductor-bridge?color=orange)](./LICENSE)
 [![Conductor Upstream](https://img.shields.io/badge/conductor-upstream-blueviolet)](https://github.com/gemini-cli-extensions/conductor)

-Bridge Gemini Conductor's Context-Driven Development (CDD) protocol to OpenCode.
+Bridge [Gemini Conductor](https://github.com/gemini-cli-extensions/conductor) (a Gemini CLI extension) Context-Driven Development (CDD) protocol to OpenCode.

 ## Overview

-This project allows you to use the [Gemini Conductor](https://github.com/gemini-cli-extensions/conductor) methodology directly in OpenCode.
+This project allows you to use the Gemini Conductor methodology directly in OpenCode.
 It maps Conductor's commands and templates to OpenCode custom commands while maintaining a reference to the upstream repository.

 > **Dogfooding:** This bridge is developed using Conductor itself.
 See [`conductor/`](./conductor/) for our workflow, tracks, and development guidelines.